A complexity theory for non-local quantum computation: Introduction

 We defined $Cf$-SWAP as a natural choice of coherent NLQC task which is strong enough to imply $f$-route. $Cf$-PHASE appears to be weaker than $Cf$-SWAP, but we can ask if it is strong enough to recover the incoherent NLQC tasks.
 We find that indeed $Cf$-PHASE actually suffices to obtain the classically controlled tasks $f$-route, $f$-measure and CDQS.
 We do this by proving an implication from the equivalent task $Cf$-PAULI to CDQS.
 We leave open understanding if all (non-trivial) coherent tasks are stronger than all incoherent tasks.

 As a final additional result, we show that in the NLQC context the ability to efficiently implement a unitary that interchanges between two states $\ket{\psi_0}, \ket{\psi_1}$ implies the ability to efficiently distinguish between the two ``Fourier'' states $\ket{\phi_{\pm}}=\frac{1}{\sqrt{2}}(\ket{\psi_0}\pm \ket{\psi_1})$.
 This is inspired by a similar result which holds in the computational complexity context \cite{aaronson2020hardness}.
-Note that in the complexity context the ability to apply interchange efficiently implies the ability to distinguish the Fourier states efficiently, and vice versa, whereas in the NLQC context we find only one direction.
+Note that in the complexity context the ability to apply interchange efficiently implies the ability to distinguish the Fourier states efficiently, and vice versa.
+We were motivated to study if this result also holds in the NLQC context.
+This is because, for instance, it has been conjectured \cite{may2022complexity} that the complexity of a unitary controls its entanglement cost as an NLQC.
+According to this conjecture, interchange and distinguish should have similar entanglement costs.
+We were able to establish this, but only in one direction.
 This is our only result relating classes of NLQCs which are not characterized by Boolean functions; we find this result suggestive that there may be other interesting reductions among state transformations or unitaries, though we do not explore this in depth here.